microsoft/uf2-linux/README.md

 # UF2 Flashing for Linux

-This repo contains scripts and patches to build a sample Linux image based on [piCore](http://www.tinycorelinux.net/ports.html) for Raspberry Pi Zero.
+This repo contains scripts and patches to build a sample Linux image based on [piCore](http://www.tinycorelinux.net/ports.html) for the Raspberry Pi Zero.
-The image is meant to boot very quickly (currently at around 7s), and expose a USB mass storage device (pen drive), which can be used to program a Raspberry Pi Zero with [UF2 files](https://github.com/Microsoft/uf2), usually generated from [Microsoft MakeCode](https://github.com/Microsoft/pxt) and in particular from [MakeCode Arcade](https://arcade.microsoft.com).
+The image is meant to boot very quickly (currently at around 7s), and expose a USB mass storage device (pen drive), which can be used to program a Raspberry Pi Zero with [UF2 files](https://github.com/Microsoft/uf2), usually generated from [Microsoft MakeCode](https://github.com/Microsoft/pxt) and in particular from [MakeCode Arcade](https://arcade.makecode.com).

 The image was tested on a Raspberry Pi Zero Rev 1.3 and Zero W Rev 1.3.
 It could theoretically work on the original Pi A/A+, but wasn't